Slow thinking, low motivation, blue mood, spotty memory and poor focus...

 The pressures of pursuing a college degree can really take a toll on cognitive function.
 The strain of late night study sessions, important exams, and maintaining a good GPA can drain mental energy, leading to bouts of brain fog.

 Academics is all about learning, and you can't do that with a foggy mind.
-Keep your head in the clear by getting enough sleep, eating nutritious food, and taking the right supplements.
+Keep your head in the clear by getting enough sleep, eating healthy and nutritious food, and taking the right supplements.

 Even if you’re single and live alone, everything runs more smoothly when your cognitive prowess is at its best.
 At the very least, brain fog can be irritating and time-consuming.
 Forgetting why you walked into a room or losing your keys time and again really adds up in time and frustration.

 Adult life and the relationships that come with it require attention, memory, and problem-solving.
 You can’t do any of that well with cloudy cognition.
 Make sure your personal life runs as smoothly as it should by keeping your mind clear.

 Your hobbies are your passion and your creative outlet.
 At least they should be.
 It’s hard to feel passionate when your cognition is murky.
 Brain fog makes it more difficult to do everything, including pursuing your pastimes.